 Why Did the Boom Happen? — Connected Causation

 This causation covers Why Did the Boom Happen? — Connected Causation within The Economic Boom for GCSE History.
-Revise The Economic Boom in America 1920-1973 for GCSE History with 10 exam-style questions and 9 flashcards.
-This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
-It is section 7 of 12 in this topic.
+Revise The Economic Boom in America 1920-1973 for GCSE History with 12 exam-style questions and 16 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 7 of 13 in this topic.
 Use this causation to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position